How assets are divided in a divorce

 While this all seems complex, an experienced family lawyer will be very familiar with this process and can guide and advise you every step of the way.

 Talking to a dedicated family lawyer is one of the most important steps you can take following separation.
-Whether you’ve just separated, or are seeking to formalise the division of assets, we can help you to understand your rights and responsibilities and gain a clear picture of your financial situation.
+Whether you’ve just separated, or are seeking to formalise the division of assets, we can help you to understand your rights and responsibilities.

 At Umbrella Family Law, we understand that separation is one of the most traumatic events a person can go through.
 We offer empathetic, supportive advice to help you navigate the separation and property settlement process.